jemeelsanni/premium-g-backend/INVENTORY_FIX_SUMMARY.md

   Closing: 2,563 packs

 Dec 15:
-  Sales: -25 packs (2 transactions)
+  Sales: -28 packs (3 transactions: 10 + 15 + 3)
-  Expected Closing: 2,538 packs
+  Expected Closing: 2,535 packs
-  Actual (after fix): 2,536 packs ✅
+  Actual (after fix): 2,535 packs ✅
 ```

-**Note:** The 2-pack difference is due to historical double-deductions that occurred before the fix.
-The recalculation script corrected the inventory to match batch data (2,536 packs).
+**Note:** The initial 2-pack discrepancy was due to 2 historical double-deductions that occurred before the fix.
+This was corrected using the `fix-historical-discrepancy.js` script.

 ---